Chart Color Schemes

 The level of residential development activity in Biloela is very low in comparison to the average area assessed nationally by AreaSearch

-It should be noted that with such low approval numbers, yearly growth figures can vary significantly based on individual projects.
-Biloela's development levels are substantially lower than the rest of Queensland and also below national averages.
-Recent building activity in the area consists entirely of detached dwellings, reflecting rural living preferences for space and privacy.
-As of now, there are an estimated 2428 people per dwelling approval in the area, indicating a quiet, low activity development environment.
+Biloela's development levels are substantially lower than Rest of Qld and national averages.
+Recent building activity consists solely of detached dwellings, reflecting rural living preferences for space and privacy.
+As of 2021, the area has an estimated 2428 people per dwelling approval.
+By 2041 (latest AreaSearch quarterly estimate), Biloela is projected to add 220 residents.

 Frequently Asked Questions - Development